wenhuigao117/cell-population-analysis/README.md

 Building the individual components was not particularly difficult.
 The more interesting challenge was deciding where each responsibility should live: what should be handled by the database, what should be calculated in analysis code, and what should be left to the dashboard.
 Thinking through those boundaries ultimately had a bigger impact on the project than any individual visualization or statistical test.

-While the dataset is synthetic, the workflow resembles many real problems in translational research — where raw measurements need to be transformed into something interpretable for researchers and decision makers.
+While the dataset is synthetic, the workflow resembles many real problems in translational research, where raw measurements need to be transformed into something interpretable for researchers and decision makers.

 Reproducibility was also a major consideration throughout.
 The same commands should produce the same outputs regardless of who runs the code, which is why the entire workflow is exposed through a small set of Makefile targets rather than requiring manual execution steps.